Tao2012/SOMSC/README.md

 ### Setup and quick start

 This package is developed on MATLAB and all source codes are in the directory 'sourcecode'.
-Please run *startup.m* first to set up the working directory.
-There are four datasets included in the SOMSC manuscript.
-You could run the following four demos to get all figures in the manuscript.
+Please run **startup.m** first to set up the working directory.
+Four datasets are involved in the SOMSC manuscript.
+You could run the following four demos to obtain all figures in the manuscript.

 - demo_simulation
 - demo_embryo